KathrynZhu/AutoPodcast/README.API.md

 ## Open the example client in a browser

 An example client is provided at api/client.html and can simply be opened in a browser as a file.
-Subbmitting text should result in a backend request to elevenlabs and a resulting audio file written to `files/<userID>` which should subsequently be shown in the file list in the browser.
+Submitting text should result in a backend request to elevenlabs and a resulting audio file written to `files/<userID>` which should subsequently be shown in the file list in the browser.
 Click an item in the list to play it.